chadwcarlson/avocadocs/docs/content/en/administration/web/configure-environment.md

 ---
 title: "Environment configuration"
 weight: 3

 sidebarTitle: "Configure environments"
 description: |
-  You can access an environment's settings by selecting that environment from the <b>Select Environments</b> pull-down menu at the top of the page or by clicking that environment within the Environments graphic on the right side.
+  You can access an environment's settings by selecting that environment from the **Select Environments** pull-down menu at the top of the page or by clicking that environment within the Environments graphic on the right side.
 Click the `Settings` tab at the top of the screen.
 ---

+{{< description >}}

 ## General